-See the troubleshooting section of your PowerBook User's Guide for more information about handling system problems.
+See the troubleshooting information in the documentation that came with your PowerBook for more information about handling system problems.

 Using security features

 The Duo Dock has a key-operated mechanical lock to prevent theft of a docked PowerBook Duo.
 You can also lock PowerBooks out of the dock-for example, to protect information on the dock's hard disk or to limit access to a network.